chrisc3456/simplenotes/README.md

 * Data-Domain-Presentation package breakdown

 ## UI Elements
-* Navigation components graph to support navigation between fragments and activities (including with arguments - using safeargs)
+* Navigation components graph to support navigation between fragments and activities (including with arguments)
 * Shared view models to support passing back of data/notifications to previous destinations
 * RecyclerView using LinearLayoutManager and StaggeredGridLayoutManager
 * ItemTouchHelper for swipe to delete callback for RecyclerView